yvanlebras/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 2: Selectionning one specific species and showing all the data corresponding to it

-The second step of any Regional GAM data analysis is making sure to have one dataset of only one specific species that you will then be able to use.
-If you want to create a graph showing abundance evolution by years of several species, you will have to superimpose the graphs on one another.
+The second step of any Regional GAM data analysis is making sure to have one dataset of only one species that you will then be able to use.
+If you want to treat several species; you have to, for now, execute the regionalGAM workflow on each species related dataset and then merge / concatenate results, for example to create a graph showing abundance evolution by years of all the species.

 > ### {% icon hands_on %} Hands-on: How many species are taken into account in this dataset
 >
-> As the dataset is quite big and countains heterogeneous informations, you want to know wether the data are about one species or more.
+> As the dataset is quite big and contains heterogeneous informations, you want to know wether the data are about one species or more.
-> 1. Search for the tool `compter le nombre d'occurence de chaque enrégistrement`with the following parameters.
+> 1. Search for the tool `compter le nombre d'occurence de chaque enrégistrement` with the following parameters.
 > * "Compter les occurrences des valeurs présentes dans la(les) colonne(s)": `column 1`
 > * "Délimité par": `tabulation`.
 > * "Comment les résultats doivent t'ils être triés ?": `Avec la valeur la plus présente en premier`.